Harry Hayward Song, The

 And not much poetry, either.

-Burt states that Harry Hayward was (and so would remain as of 2007), the last man legally hanged (as opposed to lynched) in Minnesota.
-It appears, however, that this statement is false; the death penalry was not abolished until 1911 (Blegen, p.
-439), and according Trenerry pp. 223-227, there were ten executions between after Hayward's date with a hempen necktie, and all are described as hangings.
+Burt states that Harry Hayward was (and so would remain as of 2018), the last man legally hanged (as opposed to lynched) in Minnesota.
+It appears, however, that this statement is false; the death penalty was not abolished until 1911 (Blegen, p.
+439), and according Trenerry pp. 223-227, there were ten executions after Hayward's date with a hempen necktie, and all are described as hangings.

 It appears that Kitty Ging, perhaps tempted by promises of marriage, gave him both money and her body.
 (The former seems certain.
 The forensics of 1894 would of course have been unable to prove that Hayward was the one responsible for her not being a virgin.
 Trenerry's language is very decorous, but it does not sound as if she was pregnant.)